-P&ID, short for piping and instrumentation diagram, is a process documentation representing technical realization of a process by means of graphical symbols, such as the service lines, instruments and controls, valves, and equipment.
-It is often used to by engineers and technicians to better understand the process and how the instrumentations are connected.
+P&ID, short for piping and instrumentation diagram, is a detailed diagram that represents the technical realization of a process by means of graphical symbols, such as the service lines, instruments, controls, valves, and equipment.
+It is often used by engineers and technicians to understand the process better and how the instrumentations are connected.

 Who uses P&ID

 - Mechanical Engineers

 What Does a P&ID Used For?

 - It shows the inner relationship of how each instrument is connected.

 - It shows the relative location of equipment, actuators, and instruments in a process.

 - It depicts a conceptual outline of a plant and its control architecture.